Skip to main content

 Walk Off Origins

-The magazine Mental Floss does a feature in which they find the inauguaral references to phrases within the New York Times.
+The magazine Mental Floss does a feature in which they find the inaugural references to phrases within the New York Times.
 That seemed like a cool thing to do, so I did it for "walk-off."
 The problem is that entering that phrase didn't guarantee the results I wanted, but it provided some interesting findings, which I'll share here...
 Indians Calmly Walk Off February 19, 1887 edition The Jicarilla Apaches left their reservation in southern New Mexico for one in southwest Colorado.
 "Trouble between the Indians and the settlers is anticipated," the newspaper reported.
 Headline: Gen Walkoff Resigns As Sofia War Minister January 3, 1929 edition Apparently the Bulgarian Minister of War, General Walkoff (first name not given, unless it's 'General') and the premier of Bulgaria had a disagreement regarding Walkoffs feelings about a group of Macedonian revolutionaries (Walkoff liked them, the premier didn't).
-In return, Walkoff was named Minister to
+In return, Walkoff was named Minister to R

 The Best Doubles I Know